 Compliance Audits: Best Practices & How to Prepare

-The compliance auditor is usually certified professional from an independent external firm.
+The compliance auditor is usually a certified professional from an independent external firm.
 They will examine your policies and procedures, risk management controls, complaints, and other evidence to determine whether your enterprise adheres to applicable laws and standards.

-Auditors who work in the compliance office of your organization may perform internal audits to ensure ongoing compliance or even, in some circumstances, to self-attest to compliance with a regulation or standard.
+Auditors who work in the compliance office of your organization may perform internal audits to ensure ongoing compliance or even, in some circumstances, to self-attest compliance with a regulation or standard.
 Quality GRC software can perform these internal audits for you.

 How Compliance Audits Work